 Americans are notorious for indulging in a little bit too much food and drink on Thanksgiving.
 That might be an understatement.
 For those of you claiming to eat “normal” sized portions on this annual day of thanks, I don’t believe you.
 In the grand scheme of things, one day of overindulging will not kill you.
 Nor will it make you gain serious poundage.
 You might feel bloated and like you weigh ten pounds more than usual, but give your body a few days to get back into its regular routine and you’ll be good as new.

 HEALTHY HOLIDAY HABITS

 We here at Chicago’s Sugar Fix Dental Loft have no qualms about eating and drinking what you please while spending precious valuable time with family and friends.
 Dig in!
 Enjoy the feast you (or someone braver than you) spent all day cooking, slaving away in the kitchen.
-However, as dental health professionals, Dr. Jessica T. Emery and her team at Sugar Fix want you to dive into that turkey and homemade gravy without permanent damage to your lovely smile.
+However, as dental health professionals, Dr. Brittany Dickinson and her team at Sugar Fix want you to dive into that turkey and homemade gravy without permanent damage to your lovely smile.

 FOOD AND DRINK THAT STAINS

 Thanksgiving typically involves at least one tooth-staining food and one tooth-staining beverage.
 Both red wine and cranberry sauce flow nonstop during this particular holiday.
 Stop.
 I know what some of you are going to say.
 We all know a glass of red wine a day is beneficial to your heart and use that as a scientific backup for why we have a glass of red every night.
 Keep in mind that what is good for your heart is not so good for your teeth and their ivory-shaded enamel.
 Don’t let staining foods and drinks ruin a perfectly healthy, sparkling smile.